Mercedes C-Class saloon

 Practicality & boot space

-Boot space is up, but some might find the rear seats tight.
+Boot space in the Mercedes C-Class is better than before, but some might find the rear seats tight

 Mercedes has made the new C-Class longer and wider than the car it replaces.
 Space up front is excellent, and we also found the pedals are not as offset as they were in the old model.
 Leg and shoulder room in the back should also be fine for most adults, but the C-Class sloping roofline eat into rear-seat headroom.